ssinharoy-trifecta/base-test-automation/README.md

 `robot -v env:qa3 -v browser:ff -d results Common/Test/Feature/ECommerce/SubscriptionMgmt/SubMgmt.robot`

 ## APPS Test Automation

+## Running iOS Test Automation Script on BrowserStack Cloud Real Device
-- To begin running test automation locally, have an .ipa or an .apk file on hand (download from Firebase App Distribution)
+- Have the Trifecta App .ipa file on hand (download from Firebase App Distribution)

-## Launching iOS Test Run on Browserstack
+- Name the .ipa file `TrifectaAppiOS.ipa`
-- Drag and drop the app file to  iOS  > Resources > System > AppFileiOS folder
+- Drag and drop the `TrifectaAppiOS.ipa` file to the `iOS/Resources/System/AppFileiOS` folder in this repository
-- Run the following command to launch iOS Test Run on BrowserStack emulator `robot -d iOS/Results iOS/Test/System/SystemSmokeTestiOS.robot`
+- Run the command to launch the iOS Test Run on BrowserStack Cloud Real Device:
-- results will be outputted in iOS/Results folder
+`robot -d iOS/Results iOS/Test/System/SystemSmokeTestiOS.robot`
+- The script will automatically upload the `TrifectaAppiOS.ipa` file to BrowserStack Cloud and perform testing against that build
+- Navigate to `https://app-automate.browserstack.com/dashboard/v2/builds` to obtain Test Run results

-## Launching Android Test Run on Browserstack
+## Running Android Test Automation Script on BrowserStack Cloud Real Device
+- Have the Trifecta App .apk file on hand (download from Firebase App Distribution)
+- Name the .apk file `TrifectaAppAndroid.apk`
-- Drag and drop the app file to Android  > Resources > System > AppFileAndroid folder
+- Drag and drop the `TrifectaAppAndroid.apk` file to the `Android/Resources/System/AppFileAndroid` folder in this repository
-- Run the following command to launch Android Test Run on BrowserStack emulator `robot -d Android/Results Android/Test/System/SystemSmokeTestAndroid.robot`
+- Run the following command to launch the Android Test Run on BrowserStack Cloud Real Device:
-- results will be outputted in Android/Results folder
+`robot -d Android/Results Android/Test/System/SystemSmokeTestAndroid.robot`
+- The script will automatically upload the `TrifectaAppAndroid.apk` file to BrowserStack Cloud and perform testing against that build
+- Navigate to `https://app-automate.browserstack.com/dashboard/v2/builds` to obtain Test Run results